marvinrusinek/devchallenges-interior-consultant/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This webpage was created as a submission to a [DevChallenges] (https://www.devchallenges.io/challenges) challenge.
-The [challenge](https://www.devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build a webpage that satisfies the given user stories.
+The [challenge](https://www.devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build a webpage that satisfies the following user stories:

+- User story: I can see a page following the given design
+- User story: On mobile, I can see a collapsed navigation
+- User story: On mobile, when I select the hamburger menu, I can see a navigation

 ## Contact